 I want to go on a great adventure and keep pushing forward.
 Don’t you?
 It’s easy to get stuck in a rut, doing the same thing over and over again.
 You wake up, check your e-mails, cut the grass, make some lunch, watch TV, take a nap.

 Before you know it, life has passed you by.
 I hope life doesn’t go by too quickly.
-Happy Father’s weekend dad!
-May you have many more!
+Before you make any decision, go through a regret minimization exercise to help you make better choices.

 Readers, do you feel that life speed is accelerating?
 Are there things that you have longed to do, but have never gotten around to it?
 What’s stopping you?
 Do you ever try and understand some of your favorite songs?